Cod fishing in Newfoundland: 15th and 16th centuries

 After his voyage in 1497, John Cabot's crew reported that "the sea there is full of fish that can be taken not only with nets but with fishing-baskets" and around 1600 English fishing captains still reported cod shoals "so thick by the shore that we hardly have been able to row a boat through them."

-In the early sixteenth century, fishermen from England, France, Spain and Portugal discovered the best places to fish for cod in the waters off Newfoundland, and how best to preserve the fish for the journey home.
+In the early sixteenth century, fishermen from England, France, Spain and Portugal learned the best places to fish for cod in the waters off Newfoundland, and how best to preserve the fish for the journey home.

 The French, Spanish and Portuguese fishermen tended to fish on the Grand Banks and other banks out to sea, where fish were always available.
 They salted their fish on board ship and it was not dried until brought to Europe.
-The English fishermen, however, concentrated on fishing inshore where the fish were only to be found at certain times of the year when the fish migrateds These fishermen used small boats and returned to shore every day.
+The English fishermen, however, concentrated on fishing inshore where the fish were only to be found at certain times of the year when the fish migrated.
+These fishermen used small boats and returned to shore every day.
 They developed a system of light salting, washing and drying onshore, which became very popular because the fish could remain edible for years.
 Many of their coastal sites gradually developed into settlements, notably St. John's, now the provincial capital.

 In 1585 the Portuguese fishing fleet was raided by the English, who were at war with Portugal as it was part of the Kingdom of Spain.
 Sir John Hawkins devised the raid as a way to rob Portugal and Spain of experienced mariners, and capture ships.
 Led by Sir Bernard Drake, the raid was a disaster for the Portuguese, who did not send a fishing fleet the year after.
 In the late sixteenth century the Spanish and Portuguese fisheries were terminated, mainly as a result of the failure of the Spanish Armada, and thereafter the English and French shared the fishery every summer until 1904 when the French agreed to relinquish it to the Newfoundland residents.

 Together with the cod industry of New England, Newfoundland's exported salt cod was instrumental in providing the cheap (low-quality) high-protein food necessary to sustain slavery in the Caribbean.
 The role of Newfoundland became particularly important following the American War of Independence when New England's traders lost access to British colonies, leading to a famine among slaves between 1780 and 1787.
 Historian Mark Kurlansky notes that eventually, "Nova Scotia and Newfoundland took up the slack, and their fisheries too became largely geared for low-grade West India saltfish."